ringcentral/ringcentral-softphone-ts/README.md

 ```

 After a successful registration, the SDK automatically reconnects and
 registers again if its TLS SIP signaling connection fails.
-Connection and
+The connection
-recovery failures are emitted as `registrationError`.
-Signaling operations
+loss and each failed recovery attempt are emitted as `signalingError`.
-attempted during recovery fail immediately; interrupted operations are not
+Signaling operations attempted during recovery fail immediately; interrupted
-queued or replayed.
+operations are not queued or replayed.

 To reject an invite instead, call `await softphone.decline(inviteMessage)`.